Ch3ri0ur/Foam/janus.md

 docker pull canyan/janus-gateway:latest does not work (compiled for x86)

+canyanio can be compiled for armv7 by following the ci steps of their [repro](https://github.com/canyanio/janus-gateway-docker)

+fruitnanny works with Docker but is older

 [Alessandro Amirante - Janus &Docker: friends or foe? a Talk about Deployment](https://www.youtube.com/watch?v=mrV2BQ95UFY)